Alvaro-LJ/CSM/README.md

 }
 ```

-## 🐛 Reporting Bugs
+## Reporting Bugs

 If you encounter any bugs or unexpected behavior, please help us improve by reporting them! <br />

 You can report issues directly through the [GitHub Issues page](https://github.com/Alvaro-LJ).
 When submitting a bug report, please include:

 - A clear description of the problem
-- Steps to reproduce the issue
+- A Min-Reprex demonstrating the abnormal behavior
-- Screenshots or logs if applicable
 - Your environment (OS, Rversion)

 We appreciate your feedback and contributions!